South Iceland Activities and Adventures

 Kayaking is available at the town of Stokkseyri.
 Both sea kayaking as well as kayaking on lakes and lagoons near the coast, a nature paradise with rich bird life.
-Fun for both families and first time kayakers alike.

 River Rafting in the swirling waters of glacial rivers is a challenge as well as an unforgettable experience.
 The trips go through majestic canyons in several of the rivers in South Iceland.
 This is one of the most popular activities here in the region.
 The season usually starts in May and ends in late September.

 For deep-sea anglers, there are fishing tours organized from various places in Iceland.
-Iceland's rich fishing grounds are usually only a few minutes cruise from the harbors.
+Iceland's rich fishing grounds are usually only a few minutes cruise from the harbours.
 The boats are specially equipped for deep-sea-angling.
 Rods and tackle are supplied, and the fish you catch is yours.
 The catch mainly consists of cod, haddock, and halibut.